It’s funny the idioms we use when we’re talking about mental illness.

 The day I left work early to go see an ADD specialist for the first time, a coworker laughed at me and said, “Greg, you don’t have ADD.
 That stuff’s all in your head.”
 After I got put on stimulants to help me focus, and I often heard things like, “Aren’t you afraid that you’re just using drugs as a crutch?”

-Sometimes people will ask, “aren’t you afraid you’re going to become dependent on those meds?,” which is odd, because they wouldn’t ask me that if I took insulin for diabetes.
-Kidney’s aren’t working?
-Take this.
-No one bats an eye.
-Brain malfunctioning though…
+Sometimes people will ask, “aren’t you afraid you’re going to become dependent on those meds?"
+It's a question they wouldn't ask if I took insulin for diabetes.

 My mental illness is “all in my head” the same way that Lance Armstrong’s testicular cancer was “all in his ball.”
 1 And crutches… are actually pretty useful.
 Crutches help a someone who’s hurt go out into the world and live their life without harming themselves further.
 No one ever said, “I know Joe broke his leg, but I think he’s just using that weight-bearing padded pole as a crutch.”
 It’s ironic that “using it as a crutch” has become a synonymous with “being lazy” as anyone who’s used crutches will tell you that it’s far easier to keep your ass on the couch.